 "Whilst out beach combing or on my day to day travels about the streets I will often find something that interests me and then I will go on to collect these particular things.
 This is what happened with the squashed metallic tops of lighters, the golf balls, bouncy balls, sea ravaged (sun)glasses and the cigarette lighters themselves.
 I will keep my eyes peeled for particular things that I want to pick up, and once I have a good enough stock of these then I can make a piece.
 I come across a lot of things that I'm currently not interested in collecting, but over time I find different things exciting."

-Left: a selection of beautifully worn pieces of driftwood from Ella's collection, and below, examples of what they could be transformed into.
-Just look at those glorious greens!
+Above: a selection of beautifully worn pieces of driftwood from Ella's collection, and below, examples of what they could be transformed into.

 |'Greens & Blues' 2010.
 Stranded cotton & driftwood|